 Earlier this week, I woke up when Roy came into the bedroom at 12:15 (right after noon) and picked up my arm.
 He thought I looked dead and said it scared the mess out of him:( I went to bed at around 8 the night before and while I do tend to sleep until 9 or 10 am a lot of the time not awake at 12:15 is not normal.
 When I wake up every morning my routine is to check everything on my phone, weather, Facebook, emails, text messages.The day I woke up after noon while doing that, my nerves caused my hand to jerk several times so bad I dropped my phone over and over

-This has happened before just a little bit this morning was the worse.
+This has happened before just a little but this morning was the worse.
 I could have easily gone back to sleep then I was so tired but I stopped myself.
 When the jerking stopped I got up.
 I was way off balance for a long time after getting up.
 Later I was dizzy like I use to be a couple of years ago.

 Right now my thinking of what I am going to say has just stopped.
 This is taking me hours to put together but my typing is good, my ability to put a sentence together is okay.
 I just can’t think through it.

-Yesterday was been difficult but different than the day before.
+Yesterday was difficult but different than the day before.
 We went to the urgent care here to get help for my cough.
 Since it was my first visit there, there I had to fill out forms.
-I’ve done this dozens of times, know all the answers but I could not remember a lot of the answers.
+I’ve done this dozens of times, know all the answers but I could not remember a lot of the answers yesterday.
 I had to get Roy to help me.
 I never need help with those.
-He had to help me answer questions when I was in the room being checked out.
+He also had to help me answer questions when I was in the room being checked out.

 After that, we went to North Oaks Diagnostic Center for a medical test.
 I hid some rocks at the building next door before heading inside.
 I got lost and scared trying to figure out how to inside.
 We agreed Roy won’t let me go off by myself in the future.